ZacharyLasky/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allows you to store data for a specific user  inside of a database.
+You can set the session to timeout after a specified period of time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt allows us to hash passwords, meaning to scramble a password into a disguised string (Web Token).
+Bcrypt also includes methods that allow us to compare an entered password to a user’s correct password they entered upon registration.

 - [ ] What does bcrypt do to slow down attackers?

+Becrypt has a “Key Factor” that can be adjusted to slow down the speed at which it hashes.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token are the header, payload, and verify-signature.

 ## Minimum Viable Product